ARM-software/acle/main/acle.md

 [data types](#vector-data-types).
 As these intrinsics and data types are in the user namespace, an implementation would not normally define them until the header is included.
-The `__ARM_NEON` macro can be tested before including the header, but this might limit function multi-versioning
+The `__ARM_NEON` macro can be tested before including the header.
+However, this is not recommended for cases where target feature selection is overridden within code, for example, when using
-capabilities:
+#function-multi-versioning.

 ``` c
   #ifdef __ARM_NEON